TimeDelta/auto-psych-nosology/README.md

 # Automated Psychiatric Nosology via Partitioning of Multiplex Graph Generated from Mining Scientific Papers for Findings
-A novel method for automating nosology creation (alternative to DSM, HiTOP and RDoC) based on mining findings from scientific papers into a multiplex graph then partitioning in a way that minimizes the number of bits required to represent the partitioning to create the dimensional classification scheme.

-Multiplex Graph Design
-- Node Types: symptoms, diagnoses, treatments, metrics and biomarkers
-- Edge Types: support for / against, prediction, co-occurrence, etc.
-- Edge property for the number of relevant papers

 ## Background / Literature Review
 Psychiatric nosology has long been dominated by categorical systems such as the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) and the International Classification of Diseases (ICD).
 These frameworks define discrete diagnostic entities and draw strict boundaries between normal and pathological states.
 However, their limitations are well established, including high comorbidity rates, arbitrary thresholds, and limited biological validity [1], [2].
 Categorical standards such as DSM-5 impose rigid yes/no decisions regarding diagnosis [3], despite evidence from meta-analytic research indicating that most psychiatric disorders are better conceptualized as continuous spectra rather than binary categories [4].
 These concerns have motivated the development of dimensional alternatives, notably the Hierarchical Taxonomy of Psychopathology (HiTOP) [3] and the Research Domain Criteria (RDoC) [5].
 Each represents a unique effort to reconceptualize psychiatric nosology: HiTOP is symptom-driven and data-based, while RDoC is neuroscience-driven and theory-based.
 This review examines evidence from biomarkers, transdiagnostic dimensions, and computational models.
 Findings converge on the theme that psychiatric disorders are not discrete entities but reflect shared, transdiagnostic mechanisms with disorder-specific features sometimes co-occurring and thus are best represented dimensionally.